2013 U.S. Open (golf): Final round

 Phil Mickelson three-putted the third and fifth holes for double bogeys, but took back the lead with an eagle on the 10th.
 Justin Rose responded with birdies on the 12th and 13th.
 A bogey by Mickelson on the 13th gave Rose the lead.

 Through 16 holes, Rose had five birdies and five bogeys and a one-shot lead over Mickelson.
 He managed par on the challenging final two holes, finishing with an even-par 70 for a 281 (+1) overall.
 Mickelson narrowly missed a birdie putt on the 16th that would have tied Rose and did not threaten to birdie either of the final two holes.
 A missed long par putt on 18 dropped him to +3 overall and into a tie with Jason Day for second place.

 For Rose, it was his first major title.
 He completed the tournament without any double bogeys.
 On his win, Rose commented "It feels fantastic.
 I committed myself to the process this week.
 I committed myself to putting a strategy in place that I hoped would work in five-to-10 years in delivering major championships ... it's a moment where you can look back and think childhood dreams have come true."
 He was the first English player to win the U.S. Open since Tony Jacklin in 1970, and the first to win any major since Nick Faldo won the 1996 Masters.
 Rose, who entered the tournament ranked fifth in the world, moved up to third as a result of the win.

 For Mickelson, it was his sixth runner-up finish at the U.S. Open, an event record.
 He has never won the event and called the loss heartbreaking: "this is tough to swallow after coming so close ...
 I felt like this was as good an opportunity I could ask for and to not get it ... it hurts."

 Mahan was tied for the lead as late as the 14th hole before going +4 on the last four holes and dropping into a four-way tie for fourth, four strokes back.
 Jason Dufner shot a 67 (−3) despite a triple-bogey on 15 to tie Mahan, Horschel, and Ernie Els.
 Hideki Matsuyama also shot a 67 with six birdies to finish in a tie for tenth.
 Schwartzel started the day one shot back, but a 78 dropped him outside the top 10.

-Shawn Stefani recorded the first-ever hole-in-one during a U.S. Open at Merion, acing the 229 yd 17th.
+Shawn Stefani recorded the first hole-in-one during a U.S. Open at Merion, acing the 229 yd 17th.
 His 4-iron tee shot bounced off the slope left of the green and rolled a considerable distance into the cup.
 The scoring average for the fourth round was 74.05.